 - I have noticed that I’m more sensitive to my body’s needs.
 For example, I am able to tell if I haven’t had enough water at a certain part throughout the day.
 Or, if my fierce stomach pains [and next-day break-out] is because I ate something with dairy in it.
 What’s that smell?
 Oh, that’s me not eating meat and having stronger senses.

 - I’m pretty much frightened by most animals, so I was never a big animal person.
 However, I see them in a new light now.
-Learning about what they go through, just so that we can have BBQ or ice cream, really opened my eyes.
+Learning about what they go through, just so we can have BBQ or ice cream, really opened my eyes.
 I have more compassion towards animals, which I never thought I would say!

 - I just feel… better.
 Not eating meat gives me a sense of fulfillment and clarity that I can’t really put into words.
 Veganism makes me feel pure and clean.